gautambaghel/demo-guide/docs/blackduck-openshift-connector.md

-This workshop is for scanning containers deployed on OpenShift with Black Duck targeted at individuals to be aware about running opensource in their production workloads.
-The workshop involves deploying the openshift integration and understanding how it works and interacts with an applicaiton deployed in OpenShift.
-The workshop works as following:
+This workshop showcases scanning containers deployed on Red Hat OpenShift with Synopsys Black Duck Software Composition Analysis (SCA) in production workloads.
+Black Duck provides a solution for managing security, quality, and license compliance risk that comes from the use of open source and third-party code in applications and containers.

-1. Cluster & Namespace setup
-2. Namespace & running pods verification
-3. Demo Application details
-4. How the scaning works
-5. Advanced setup
+This workshop provides a fully deployed and running Black Duck integration and will cover the following topics:

+1. How Black Duck for OpenShift is deployed and setup.
+2. An overview of the demo Insecure Bank application.
+3. How Black Duck Scanning works.
+4. An overview of Black Duck Scanning results.
+5. Scanning a custom container.

-# Cluster & Namespace setup
+# Cluster & Project setup

-A lab instructor is required to run this workshop, after the instructor deploys the ansible playbook it will create an openshift cluster with two name space created, more info on them is provided in the next section.
-The lab instructor upon successfull deployment will give participants access to the cluster.
+A lab instructor is required to run this as a workshop.
+After the instructor deploys the RHPDS instance, it will create a Red Hat OpenShift cluster with two projects created, and Synopsys Black Duck for OpenShift deployed.
+The lab instructor will provide participants access to the cluster.

 ![The two created namespaces](images/synopsys-namespaces.png)

-# Namespace & running pod verification
+# Project & running pod verification

-The two created namespace are as follows - synopsys-blackduck & synopsys-demo.
-The synopsys-blackduck namespace contains 4 pods namely:
+The two created projects are as follows - synopsys-blackduck & synopsys-demo.
+The synopsys-blackduck project contains 4 pods:

 1. opssight-core: brains of the operation, a pod which communicates with Black Duck instance hosted at <https://redhathub.blackducksoftware.com/>, it maintains a list of all the scanned images and communicates with the rest of the pods.